-If a weed plant is very dry, water will run straight through the pot and quickly come out the drainage holes.
-If this happens, water the plant a little bit and come back to it after 10-15 minutes and water it again, and maybe even a third time.
-This will allow the soil to slowly absorb water incrementally, until all soil is thoroughly wet.
+If a weed plant is very dry, water will run straight through the soil and pot and quickly come out the drainage holes.
+If this happens, water the plant a little bit and then come back to it after 15-20 minutes and water it again, and maybe even a third time.
+This allows the soil to slowly absorb water until all of it is thoroughly wet.

-Roots are constantly on the hunt for water as they grow and move farther away from the main taproot.
+Roots are constantly on the hunt for water as they grow and stretch out.
 As a plant gets bigger, so should the watering radius—the area around the stalk of the plant that you water.
 Doing this will help guide roots to the edges of the pot as they seek available nutrients in soil.

-But watering too far away from where roots currently are can create standing water, which can lead to root rot, mold, and pest issues.
+Watering too far away from the roots can create standing water, which can lead to root rot, mold, and pest issues.

 Is your container the right size?

-To properly water a cannabis plant, it needs to be in the correct size container.
+To properly water a cannabis plant, it needs to be in the correct size container, or a big enough hole if it’s in the ground.
 If a pot is too big, the plant’s roots can’t drink water where they don’t reach.
 If the roots aren’t absorbing water, water will sit in soil and take a long time to evaporate, which can promote root rot and unwanted insects and fungus.

-Conversely, if a container is too small, the roots won’t be able to stretch out, which will ultimately stunt the growth of a plant.
-You will also need to water the plant all the time, which will add labor.
+Conversely, if a container is too small, the roots won’t be able to stretch out, which can stunt the growth of a plant.
+Less soil also means you’ll need to water the plant all the time, which will add labor.